-Local environment: This is composed of the set of associations for names declared locally to the block.
-In the case in which the block is for a procedure, the local environment contains also the associations for the formal parameters, given that they can be seen, as far as the environment is concerned, as locally declared variables.
+Local environment: This is composed of the set of association contains also the block is for a procedure, the local environment contains also the associations for the formal parameters, given that they can be seen, as far as the environment is concerned, as locally declared variables.

-Non-local environment: This is the environment formed from the associations for names which are visible from inside a block but which have not been declared locally.
+Non-local environment: This is the environment formed for Commented [8]: Bold associations for names which are visible from inside a block but which have not been declared locally.